ActiveAuth/ActiveAuth-WordPress/README.md

 <h2>1.
 Download plugin</h2>
 <p>
 Download the plugin.
-Find your wordpress installation path (/your_path/) and move ActiveAuth plugin in /your_path/wp-content/plugins/.
+Find your wordpress installation path (/your_path/) and move ActiveAuth plugin (activeauth folder) in /your_path/wp-content/plugins/.
 </p>

 <h2>2.
 Login in your worpdress site</h2>